trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 GPS data is reported 291 times (or a mean average of 18.1875 times in each [Doc] between `[Doc1]` nd `[Doc16]`).

-You might be thinking; but the camera was shooting at a fixed rate of 30FPS, why are there not 30 entries for each frame?
+You might be thinking; but the camera was shooting at a fixed rate of 30FPS (`Video Frame Rate=29.97`), why are there not 30 entries for each frame?

 Three things might be going on here;

-1. GPS signal was lost for some of the frames,
+1. GPS signal was lost for some of the frames so could not be reported,
-2. the frame rate was lower than 30FPS (consumer level the frame rates can slightly fluctuate during recordings for any number of reasons; heat, vibration, compute failures)
+2. the frame rate was lower than 30FPS (consumer level camera frame rates can slightly fluctuate during recordings for any number of reasons; heat, vibration, compute failures)
-3. not all camera manufacturers write metadata for every single frame, for 2 reasons), 1) some sensors can't report this data at the same rate as frames are being shot, 2) to reduce size and processing costs when this data is not really necessary.
-Think; "does the average consumer really need GPS in 30 frames every second?".
+3. not all camera manufacturers write metadata for every single frame, for 2 reasons),
+    - some sensors can't report this data at the same rate as frames are being shot,
+    - to reduce size and processing costs when this data is not really necessary.
+Think; "does the average consumer really need GPS data reported for 30 frames every second?".
 Travelling at 100 km/h you are travelling 27.777... m/s.
 That would get one frame every meter at 30FPS... but how many of you are you shooting non road imagery at this speed? _Let me know, it sounds like fun!_

-One tell-tale sign that option 3.1 is the cause (_not all metadata is written to every frame and some sensors report at different speeds_), is looking at the reported shutter speeds:
+One tell-tale sign that option 3.1 is the cause (_not all metadata is written to every frame and some sensors report at different speeds_), is when looking at the reported shutter speeds:

 ```
 [Doc1]          Exposure Times                  : 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517 1/517